 - Occupations: Princess of the Inhumans, Kree, and Shi'ar; adventurer, royal advisor, former member of the Fantastic Four

-- Known Relatives: Quelin (father), Ambur (mother), Medusa (sister), Quicksilver (first husband, marriage annulled), Ronan the Accuser (current husband), Luna (daughter), Black Bolt (cousin and brother-in-law, deceased), Maximus (cousin), Karnak, Gorgon, Triton (second cousins), Ahura (nephew), Polaris (sister-in-law), Scarlet Witch (sister-in-law), Magneto (father-in-law)
+- Known Relatives: Quelin (father), Ambur (mother), Medusa (sister), Quicksilver (first husband, marriage annulled), Ronan the Accuser (current husband), Luna (daughter), Black Bolt (cousin and brother-in-law), Maximus (cousin), Karnak, Gorgon, Triton (second cousins), Ahura (nephew), Polaris (sister-in-law), Scarlet Witch (sister-in-law), Magneto (father-in-law)

 Powers and Abilities